-- a) Consents may be permitted for the creation of a new lot, boundary adjustments, rights-of-way, easements, long-term leases and to convey additional lands to an abutting lot, provided an undersized lot is not created. - b) Consents will be considered in accordance with the provisions of the Planning Act, Provincial plans and policies, the Region of Peel Official Plan, this Plan and the zoning by-law. - c) Council may, in a by-law, delegate the approval of certain types of consent to staff, as authorized by the Planning Act. - d) Applications for consent to create new lots should only be approved where: - a plan of subdivision is not necessary to implement the objectives and policies of this Plan; - ii) the proposed lots and uses conform with the policies of this Plan; - iii) the proposed lots and uses comply with the requirements of the zoning bylaw, including any variances that may be granted; - iv) the sizes and shapes of the proposed lots are appropriate for the proposed use(s) aeffected placement of buildings, and compatible with adjacent lots;
+- a) Consents may be permitted for the creation of a new lot, boundary adjustments, rights-of-way, easements, long-term leases and to convey additional lands to an abutting lot, provided an undersized lot is not created. - b) Consents will be considered in accordance with the provisions of the Planning Act, Provincial plans and policies, the Region of Peel Official Plan, this Plan, including pre-consultation and complete application requirements, and the zoning by-law. - c) Council may, in a by-law, delegate the approval of certain types of consent to staff, as authorized by the Planning Act. - d) Applications for consent to create new lots should only be approved where: - i) a plan of subdivision is not necessary to implement the objectives and policies of this Plan;

-- v) the proposed lots will have frontage on a public street and have access permitted by the Town, Region of Peel and/or Ministry of Transportation, as required, that will not result in traffic hazards; - vi) the proposed lots can be adequately and safely serviced by municipal or private water, wastewater and storm drainage facilities; - vii) only a minor extension, improvement or assumption of municipal services is required; - viii) the proposed lots will not restrict the ultimate development of adjacent lands; - ix) existing and planned infrastructure corridors, rights-of-way and facilities will be protected and adequately buffered from sensitive land uses in accordance with the policies of this Plan; and, - x) the consent conforms with all relevant policies of this Plan and any applicable Provincial plan. - e) The Committee of Adjustment may approve a consent to sever lands to be conveyed to a public authority or non-government conservation organization for natural heritage conservation purposes if: - i) the fragmentation of natural features and areas will be avoided; - ii) a new lot will not be created in the Prime Agricultural Area, which would permit an additional residential unitor additional non-farm development beyond that permitted on the original lot prior to the consent; - iii) where deemed necessary, a restrictive covenant or conservation easement is registered on the title of the land to be conveyed for conservation purposes to prohibit development for non-conservation uses in perpetuity; and, - iv) in circumstances where a lot severance requires a variance to the minimum lot standards of the zoning by-law, the Committee is satisfied there is a sufficient area on both the severed and retained lots to accommodate proposed uses. - f) The Committee of Adjustment will apply conditions to the approval of a consent to sever land as authorized by the Planning Act and deemed necessary or recommended through the review of the application.
+- ii) the proposed lots and uses conform with the policies of this Plan; - iii) the proposed lots and uses comply with the requirements of the zoning bylaw, including any variances that may be granted; - iv) the sizes and shapes of the proposed lots are appropriate for the proposed use(s) and placement of buildings, and compatible with adjacent lots; - the proposed lots will have frontage on a public road and have access permitted by the Town, Region of Peel and/or Ministry of Transportation, as required, that will not result in traffic hazards; - vi) the proposed lots can be adequately and safely serviced by municipal or private water, wastewater and storm drainage facilities; - vii) only a minor extension, improvement or assumption of municipal services is required; - viii) the proposed lots will not restrict the ultimate development of adjacent lands; - ix) existing and planned infrastructure corridors, rights-of-way and facilities will be protected and adequately buffered from sensitive land uses in accordance with the policies of this Plan; and, - x) the consent conforms with all relevant policies of this Plan and any applicable Provincial plan. - e) The Committee of Adjustment may approve a consent to sever lands to be conveyed to a public authority or non-government conservation organization for natural heritage conservation purposes if: - i) the fragmentation of natural features and areas will be avoided; - ii) a new lot will not be created in the Prime Agricultural Area, which would permit an additional residential dwelling or additional non-farm development beyond that permitted on the original lot prior to the consent; and, - iii) where deemed necessary, a restrictive covenant or conservation easement is registered on the title of the land to be conveyed for conservation purposes to prohibit development for non-conservation uses in perpetuity.

-- g) The Committee of Adjustment may grant consent for a lot line adjustment if the adjustment: - i) is for legal or technical reasons; - ii) is minor in nature; and, - iii) would not result in the creation of an additional lot. - h) An application for consent for a lot line adjustment within the Oak Ridges Moraine Conservation Plan area should include documentation that the proposed severance conforms with the requirements of that Plan.
+- f) The Committee of Adjustment will apply conditions to the approval of a consent to sever land as authorized by the Planning Act and deemed necessary or recommended through the review of the application. - g) The Committee of Adjustment may grant consent for a lot line adjustment if the adjustment: - i) is for legal or technical reasons; - ii) is minor in nature; and, - iii) would not result in the creation of an additional lot. - h) An application for consent for a lot line adjustment within the Oak Ridges Moraine Conservation Plan area should include documentation that the proposed severance conforms with the requirements of that Plan.